coderefinery/git-intro/_episodes/04-branches.md

 ![]({{ site.baseurl }}/img/gitink/no-ff.svg)

 It is a matter of taste or convention.
-This is where we introduce an important
-tool:

-- think of your version history as telling a story

 ---